-The fidelities of each target qubit DD-gate is obtained by an experimental quantum state tomography, as done in Fig.~\ref{fig:DM_ibmq}.
-For the target qubit 1, the resulting fidelity in relation to the ideal state $\ket{10}$ is 0.702, where we take the partial trace of the control qubit.
-Whereas in target qubit 2, we obtain 0.695 compared to the state $\ket{01}$.
-Both of these small values of fidelity are severely limited by the signal decay of the DD time-evolution.
-Finally, the two DD-gates can be composed together in the form of CPMG-16($\tau=0.5$) + CPMG-11($\tau=1.0$) to have a double population inversion of the two states yielding $\ket{11}$.
-In this case, we obtain a fidelity of 0.659, again taking the partial trace of the control qubit.
-The reconstructed density matrix for this final state is shown in Fig.~\ref{fig:3qubit}~(d).
+The fidelities of each target-qubit DD-gate are obtained by an experimental quantum state tomography, see Fig.~\ref{fig:DM_ibmq}.
+For the target qubit 1, the resulting fidelity with respect to the ideal state $\ket{10}$ is 0.702, where we take the partial trace of the control qubit, whereas in target qubit 2, we obtain 0.695 compared to the state $\ket{01}$.
+Both fidelities are limited by the signal decay of the DD time-evolution.
+Finally, the two DD-gates can be concatenated together, that is, being applied one after the other in the form of CPMG-16($\tau=0.5$)-CPMG-11($\tau=1.0$) in order to have a double population inversion of the two states yielding $\ket{11}$.
+The obtained density matrix is shown in Fig.~\ref{fig:3qubit}~(d), with a fidelity of 0.659, again taking the partial trace of the control qubit.

-Such a poor performance of the the three-qubit gate is not necessarily an indicative of a limitation in the conceptualization of the theoretical model or some hardware imperfection.
-Instead, the low fidelities are fundamentally limited by the intrinsic time-dependent nature of the Hamiltonian.
-Which cannot be properly executed using a discrete set of quantum gates within the IBMQ quantum simulator, at current technological development levels of the hardware and the cloud-based execution services.
+These low fidelities are not necessarily limitations of the protocol, but they are are fundamentally limited by the intrinsic time-dependent nature of the Hamiltonian, which at the current technological stage cannot be properly executed using a discrete set of quantum gates within the IBMQ quantum simulator.
 This does not imply, however, that the DD mediated gate is not suitable for multi-qubit systems.
-As other architectures which are better suited with the central-target qubits description than the IBMQ hardware can potentially present significantly improved performance.